 We use Resources to constrain an Activity, i.e. so that something in your process cannot happen if the relevant Resource is unavailable.
 At the moment, our Activities can run whenever a Work Item is ready to pass through.
 We can change this so that a Resource is required at an Activity.

-When you drag a Resource onto your screen, it looks exactly like the image above.
-You can change the name of a resource and the quantity available by selecting the Resource and using the ribbon.
+When you drag a Resource onto your screen, it looks something like the image above.
+You can change the name of a Resource and the quantity available by selecting the Resource and using the ribbon.
 For example, our Activity is an Appointment and the Resource is a doctor, and we have 4 available.

 When should I model Resources?

 You should include Resources in your model in 2 situations; 1 - If you have Capacity issues (i.e. if you have too little or too much Resource) 2 – If the number of Resources you have available is Variable (i.e. more staff on during the day than at night)

 To assign a Resource, you can either; 1.
 Click and drag with the Shift key held down (like drawing a routing arrow) or 2.
 Click on an Activity, go to Resources on the Ribbon, and add the appropriate resource using this dialog:

 You can assign several different types of Resource to one Activity , and an individual Resource can also be assigned to many different Activities.
 This gives a lot of flexibility when incorporating resources into your model.